 There is so much of it.
 Food alone is a reason to enjoy a Disneyland Halloween.

-The Bat Wing raspberry sundae at Clarabelle’s Hand Scooped Ice Cream stole the show on Instagram last year.
-However, it has some competition this year.
-For the full “scoop” see the full list of 2018 Disneyland Halloween food including more seasonal churro variations than one can eat in a week.
+Fill your Instagram feed with these frightful treats, as for Halloween, Disneyland will have over 70 eerie, spooky treats!
+Check out our 2019 Disneyland Halloween food including more seasonal churro variations than one can eat in a week.
+(Location: Both Parks)

 The Mickey Mouse-inspired jack-o-lantern awaits visitors on Main Street, U.S.A. and will add some Halloween fun to your family album or Instagram feed.
 But along the street, you’ll also find many other creatively carved pumpkins in storefronts including the giant Mickey Mouse pumpkin.

 4. See the Haunted Mansion in Scarier Form